 Your gut reaction is probably, “You don’t know me!
 You can’t predict that I’ll fail, I’m going to succeed even though 95% of other people give up after a couple of months.
 I’m different.”
 Here’s what I’ll say to you:

 You (yes you, the human reading this right now) will never achieve jack shit in your life.
 You’ll try things, maybe stick with them for a few months to a year, but your heart will never be in it.
 You’ll never give it your all.
 You’ll live a comfortable life following the blueprint society sets out for you, but you’ll always feel something is missing.
 You’ll watch other people succeed and bring their lofty goals into reality, but you’ll make excuses like “He’s not as busy as I am” or “he was born into an easy life” or “he’s tall and I’m short” or “I’m Asian, if I was white I could do it”.
-You’ll try and convince yourself you’re truly happy, but deep down you’ll always know: you chose to be a loser.“
+You’ll try and convince yourself you’re truly happy, you’ll try and self-medicate the pain away, but deep down you’ll always know: you chose to be a loser.“